SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     upper limit. if max is omitted, there is no upper limit

 ``unit``
-    optional string giving the unit of the parameter.
+    string giving the unit of the parameter.

     SHOULD be given, if meaningfull.
 Unitless if omitted or empty string.
-    Preferrably SI-units (including prefix) SHOULD be used,
+    Preferrably SI-units (including prefix) SHOULD be used.

     :related: `SECoP Issue 43: Parameters and units`_

 ``absolute_resolution``
-    optional, JSON-number specifying the smallest difference between distinct values. default value: 0
+    JSON-number specifying the smallest difference between distinct values. default value: 0

 ``relative_resolution``
-    optional, JSON-number specifying the smallest relative difference between distinct values:
+    JSON-number specifying the smallest relative difference between distinct values:

     ``abs(a-b) <= relative_resolution * max(abs(a),abs(b))``